A non-monotone trust-region method with noisy oracles and additional sampling: Introduction

 \section{Introduction}

 Deep learning (DL) as a leading technique of machine learning (ML) has attracted much attention and become one of the most popular directions of research.
 DL approaches have been applied to solve many large-scale problems in different fields by training deep neural networks (DNNs) over large available datasets.
-Let $\N=\{1, 2, \ldots, N\}$ be the index set of the training dataset $\{(x_i, y_i)\}_{i=1}^{N}$ with $N=|\N|$ sample pairs including input $x_i$ and target $y_i$.
-DL problems are often formulated as unconstrained optimization problems with an empirical risk function, in which a parametric function $h(\cdot; w):\mathbb{R}^n \longrightarrow \mathbb{R}$ is found such that the prediction errors are minimized as follows
+Let $\N=\{1, 2, \ldots, N\}$ be the index set of the training dataset $\{(x_i, y_i)\}_{i=1}^{N}$ with $N=|\N|$ sample pairs including input $x_i\in\mathbb{R}^d$ and target \textbf{$y_i\in\mathbb{R}^C$}.
+DL problems are often formulated as unconstrained optimization problems with an empirical risk function, in which a parametric function $\hat{h}( x_i;\cdot):\mathbb{R}^d \longrightarrow \mathbb{R}^C$ is found such that the prediction errors are minimized.
+More precisely, we obtain the following problem

-In \eqref{eq.problem}, $w \in \mathbb{R}^n$ is the trainable parameters vector, and $f_i$ defines the loss function $L(.)$ which measures by the prediction error between the target $y_i$ and the network's output $h(x_i; w)$, i.e. $f_i\triangleq L(y_i, h(x_i; w))$.
-For solving the large-scale problem \eqref{eq.problem} which is highly nonlinear and often non-convex, it is not straightforward to apply traditional optimization algorithms.
-That is why much effort has recently been devoted to the development of DL optimization algorithms.
-Given an initial parameter $w_0$, optimization algorithms iteratively generate the sequence $\{w_k\}$ in order to find an optimal parameter.

-Popular DL optimization methods can be divided into two \textit{general} categories: (i) \textit{first-order} methods using gradient information, e.g. steepest gradient descent and (ii) \textit{(higher-) second-order} methods using also curvature information, e.g. Newton methods \cite{nocedal2006numerical}.
-They fall into two broad settings \cite{bottou2018optimization} in turn, where an algorithm exploits (i) a subset of the training dataset including either one or multiple samples (stochastic setting), or (ii) a single set including all samples (Batch or deterministic setting).
+where $w \in \mathbb{R}^n$ is the vector of trainable parameters and $f_i(w) \triangleq L(y_i, \hat{h}(x_i; w))$ with a relevant loss function $L(\cdot )$ measuring the prediction error between the target $y_i$ and the network's output $\hat{h}(x_i; w)$.
+The DL problem \eqref{eq.problem} is large-scale, highly nonlinear, and often non-convex, and thus it is not straightforward to apply traditional (deterministic) optimization algorithms like steepest descent or Newton-type methods.
+Recently, much effort has been devoted to the development of DL optimization algorithms.
+Popular DL optimization methods can be divided into two \textit{general} categories, \textit{first-order} methods using gradient information, e.g. steepest gradient descent, and \textit{(higher-) second-order} methods using also curvature information, e.g. Newton methods \cite{nocedal2006numerical}.
+On the other hand, since the full (training) sample size $N$ in \eqref{eq.problem} is usually excessively large for a deterministic approach, these optimizers are further adapted to use subsampling strategies that aim to reduce computational costs.
+Subsampling strategies employ sample average approximations of the function and its gradient as follows